ultralytics/ultralytics/docs/en/guides/region-counting.md

 Execute the following basic commands for inference.

-???+ tip "Region is Moveable"
+???+ tip "Region is Movable"

     During video playback, you can interactively move the region within the video by clicking and dragging using the left mouse button.